lispy.el function reference

 Eval current region or sexp.
 The result will be inserted in the current buffer after the evaluated expression.

-• Starting with |( the point will not be moved, allowing to press E again.
+the point will not be moved, allowing to press E again. - Starting with

-• Starting with an active region, the region will be deactivated and result will be inserted at point.
+the point will end up after the inserted expression. - Starting with an active region, the region will be deactivated and result will be inserted at point.

 lispy-bind-variable